Zoology: History

 The history of zoology traces the study of the animal kingdom from ancient to modern times.
-Prehistoric people needed to study the animals and plants in their environment in order to exploit them and survive.
-There are cave paintings, engravings and sculptures in France dating back 15,000 years showing bison, horses and deer in carefully rendered detail.
-Similar images from other parts of the world illustrated mostly the animals hunted for food, but also the savage animals.
+Prehistoric people needed to study the animals and plants in their environment to exploit them and survive.
+Cave paintings, engravings and sculptures in France dating back 15,000 years show bison, horses, and deer in carefully rendered detail.
+Similar images from other parts of the world illustrated mostly the animals hunted for food and the savage animals.

-The Neolithic Revolution, which is characterized by the domestication of animals, continued over the period of Antiquity.
-Ancient knowledge of wildlife is illustrated by the realistic depictions of wild and domestic animals in the Near East, Mesopotamia and Egypt, including husbandry practices and techniques, hunting and fishing.
+The Neolithic Revolution, which is characterized by the domestication of animals, continued throughout Antiquity.
+Ancient knowledge of wildlife is illustrated by the realistic depictions of wild and domestic animals in the Near East, Mesopotamia, and Egypt, including husbandry practices and techniques, hunting and fishing.
 The invention of writing is reflected in zoology by the presence of animals in Egyptian hieroglyphics.

 Although the concept of zoology as a single coherent field arose much later, the zoological sciences emerged from natural history reaching back to the biological works of Aristotle and Galen in the ancient Greco-Roman world.
-Aristotle, in the fourth century BC, looked at animals as living organisms, studying their structure, development and vital phenomena.
+In the fourth century BC, Aristotle looked at animals as living organisms, studying their structure, development and vital phenomena.
 He divided them into two groups: animals with blood, equivalent to our concept of vertebrates, and animals without blood, invertebrates.
 He spent two years on Lesbos, observing and describing the animals and plants, considering the adaptations of different organisms and the function of their parts.
 Four hundred years later, Roman physician Galen dissected animals to study their anatomy and the function of the different parts, because the dissection of human cadavers was prohibited at the time.
 This resulted in some of his conclusions being false, but for many centuries it was considered heretical to challenge any of his views, so the study of anatomy stultified.